Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Depending on the time you have, a good idea to end your trip may be to walk to the nearby modern area of Marrakech, the so-called Gueliz district,

-This area was built by the French during the protectorate and has in the 16th November square its nerve center.
+.
+This area was built by the French during the protectorate and has in the 16th of November square its nerve center.
 From this square depart several avenues with a very different atmosphere than you can find in the old city.